-Comment: Walls designed and constructed from the product will contribute to limiting the risk of condensation.
-See
+Comment: Walls designed and constructed from the systems will contribute to limiting the risk of condensation.
+See section 9 of this Certificate.

 Requirement: E1 Protection against sound from other parts of the building and adjoining buildings

 Requirement: E2(a) Protection against sound within a dwelling-house etc.